IIIF/api/source/api/content-state/0.2/index.md

 ### 2.2 Form of Annotation

-A content state Annotation has the motivation `highlighting`:
+A content state Annotation has the motivation `highlighting`.
+This section shows four possible forms the content state may take, all of which are equivalent to this example:

 ```json
 {